sfermoy/modNLP/data/minimal/README.md

-5. If you do not wish to use headers with an XML-encoded corpus, such as the one in the `xml` folder (min001.xml, etc), you can index it using the same `idxmgr.properties` configuration file we you used above (step 4.)
+5. If you do not wish to use headers with an XML-encoded corpus, such as the one in the `xml` folder (min001.xml, etc), you can index it using the same `idxmgr.properties` configuration file we used above (step 4.)

 #### Indexing an XML corpus *with* headers.